bendalab/thunderfish/doc/thunderfish.md

 The following files are generated:
 - `RECORDING-eodwaveform-N.EXT`: averaged EOD waveform
-- `RECORDING-wavefish.EXT`: list of all detected wave-type fish
+- `RECORDING-waveeodfs.EXT`: list of all detected EOD frequencies and powers of wave-type fish
+- `RECORDING-wavefish.EXT`: list of EOD properties of wave-type fish
 - `RECORDING-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
-- `RECORDING-pulsefish.EXT`: list of all detected pulse-type fish
+- `RECORDING-pulsefish.EXT`: list of EOD properties of pulse-type fish
 - `RECORDING-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
 - `RECORDING-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a singel pulse